bcgov/design-research-guide/docs/activities/intercept.md

 ## Purpose of Intercept Testing

-Intercept testing is about understanding challenges, thoughts, insights that users experience when using service just like usability testing, but at a cheaper and much faster pace.
+Intercept testing is about understanding challenges, thoughts, insights that people experience when using service just like usability testing, but at a cheaper and much faster pace.

 ## Planning your tests